Dog Sitter or Walker (Non-owners) | Liability in PA

 Dog Sitter & Dog Walker Liability for a Dog Bite in PA

-Take it from a Pittsburgh lawyer who handles animal attack cases: when a canine attacks and causes injuries, the dog sitter (watching the dog) or dog walker (walking it) are liable as the dog's "keeper," discussed below.
-That said, our dog bite attorneys discuss certain defenses below in the FAQ.
+When a canine attacks and causes injuries, the dog sitter (watching the dog) or dog walker (walking it) can be liable as the dog's "keeper," as discussed below.

 "Dangerous Dog" Law Applies to "Keepers"